In this post you’ll learn …

 What to Look For In Quality Sliding or Casement Windows

-The opening you have for your window space will help you determine what type of replacement window you need.
 When you are looking for replacement windows, make sure the company you choose has quality windows and will provide you with all of the information about your new windows.
-For example, some sliding windows can be difficult to open, but Stanek® sliding windows feature reinforced sashes, dual brass rollers and fully integrated lift rails so they operate effortlessly, are durable and secure.
+For example, some sliding windows can be difficult to open, but Stanek® sliding windows feature reinforced sashes, dual sliding shoes, and fully integrated lift rails so they operate effortlessly, are durable, and secure.

 Stanek® replacement windows are made in the USA and are built to fit your home.
 They provide your family with custom options at a price you can afford.
 If you’re looking for high-quality, energy-efficient windows that will add value to your home, schedule a free in-home estimate online or call us at 1-800-230-8301.